Kentucky Divorce and Residency

 - Any financial resources of the child

-- The combined incomes of the parents that in excess of the Kentucky child support guideline amounts
+- The combined incomes of the parents that are in excess of the Kentucky child support guideline amounts

 - Any agreement that spouses had already agreed upon